Purchase of apartments on foreign markets

 Transaction stages:

-2. Signing the preliminary agreement
+- Signing a preliminary agreement

-4. Finalization at the notary
+- Finalization at a notary

-5. Registration at the House of Justice
+- Registration at the House of Justice

 Buying an apartment in Georgia – Investor-Friendly Tax System